Our world has changed dramatically, almost unnoticed.

 And the transition from old to new brings with it an unprecedented level of complexity.

-This is comparable to changing the engines on a flying airplane.
+It's comparable to changing the engines on a flying airplane.

 As a result, the current performance of many Western manufacturers and suppliers is admirable, even if their aircraft struggle to maintain altitude and speed.
 Some manufacturers will reach their goal, some will crash.